G02-RailwayTrackConditionMonitoring/SensorNode/README.md

 The project is setup for PlatfomIO, and targets the NRF52840.

-Currently the project will toggle the onboard blue LED and print a message over serial every 1.5 seconds.
+Currently the program will advertise over BLE when the SW button is pressed.
+It will accept a connection, and then send a test message to the connected device when the SW button is pressed.